Bridgwater Castle: Rebuilding of the site

 During the later part of the 17th century John Harvey continued the development of the site.
 In 1721 the remains of the castle, the house and the land was sold to James Brydges, 1st Duke of Chandos who developed an industrial centre in the town and demolished the last of the buildings.
 Much of the site was built on in the 1720s to create the Georgian Castle Street.
 In 1734 Chandos sold the whole of the redevelopment area to Thomas Watts, who sold it the following year to John Anderton, whose descendants continued to clear old buildings and construct new ones.
 King's Square was built between 1807 and 1814, with many of the buildings incorporating stone from the old castle, although further study would be needed to say how much of their cellars and foundations are in situ castle walls.

+The family of the Bridgwater artist, John Chubb (artist) purchased a Jacobean era Four-poster bed, from Bridgwater Castle, reputed to have been slept in by James Scott, 1st Duke of Monmouth at the time of the Battle of Sedgemoor It was sold in 1972 to Agecroft Hall.

 In 2008, during sewer renovation work, a section of the curtain wall of the castle and a tunnel used to transport goods from the port were discovered.

 Parts of the castle wall, water gate and undercroft still survive.